Long-legged buzzard: Breeding

 The long-legged buzzard may lay a variably sized clutch.
 Typically 2 to 4 eggs are laid but from 1 to 6 egg clutches have been documented.
-The average clutch size in the Ukraine was 2.7, in a sample of 8.
+The average clutch size in Ukraine was 2.7, in a sample of 8.
 The same clutch size mean was reported in Cyprus as well.
 The average clutch size in North Africa was reported (in a sample of 57) as 2.54.
 The clutch size in northwestern Iran averaged 3.
 In northwestern China, the mean clutch size was 3.3.
 The eggs are slightly rough, oval and largely whitish with a yellowish tint and a few wart like projections, with indistinct gray-brown to reddish brown markings, which tend to fade at the pointer tip of the oval.
-The average egg sizes in the Ukraine, Armenia and northwestern China were 59.5 × 46.9 mm, 60.3 × 47.2 mm and 56 × 43 mm, respectively.
+The average egg sizes in Ukraine, Armenia and northwestern China were 59.5 × 46.9 mm, 60.3 × 47.2 mm and 56 × 43 mm, respectively.
 Egg heights ranged from 53 to 63 mm and diameter ranged from 42 to 49.5 mm, while in Armenia eggs weighed 72.9 g on average and in China they weighed 68.2 g.
 Incubation appears to last for about 28 to 30 days.

 Upon hatching, the young are expectedly semi-altricial.
 The brood size averages about 2.3.
 The chicks initially have fine white down at first and then develop a second down coat with white to creamy white.
 The chicks are brooded considerably, especially by their mother for about 30 days, after which she may resume hunting.
 Fledgling of the chicks may occur at between 40 and 46 days of age for the young buzzards.
 The dependence period after they leave the nest can be relatively prolonged for a temperate-zone raptor, reaching perhaps a month in total.
 Breeding success rates are relatively quite poorly known in long-legged buzzards, with many sources failing to find extensive data on this topic.
 Data from Cyprus shows the nesting success varying greatly, perhaps based on food supplies, with an annual mean success rate varying from 46% to 93%.
 In northwestern China, the mean number of fledglings per nest was 0.7 while the mean fledged from successful nests was 1.4.
 The maximum estimated mean productivity per pair in Israel was about 0.96.